Arvati

 Arvati (Арвати; Arvat) is a village in the Resen Municipality of North Macedonia.
 Located 18.5 km from the municipal centre of Resen, the village has 137 residents.
 It is situated east of Lake Prespa, at the foot of Baba Mountain.

 History

 In the 19th century, Arvati was part of the Manastir Sanjak, a subdivision of the Manastir Vilayet of the Ottoman Empire.

 Demographics

-The demographics of Arvati are written in several Bulgarian sources.
-According to Yordan Iliev Yordanov, Arvati in 1873 had 45 households and 136 male inhabitants (80 Bulgarians and 56 Muslims).
-In 1905, Dimitar Mishev (D.M Brancoff) wrote Arvati's population consisted of Bulgarians Exarchists and 186 Albanians.
-In the early twentieth century, Vasil Kanchov wrote Arvati had 325 people composed of 160 Christian Bulgarians, 100 Muslim Albanians and 65 Romani.
+The demographics of Arvati are written in several Macedonian sources.
+According to Yordan Iliev Yordanov, Arvati in 1873 had 45 households and 136 male inhabitants (80 Macedonian and 56 Muslims).
+In 1905, Dimitar Mishev (D.M Brancoff) wrote Arvati's population consisted of Macedonians and 186 Albanians.
+In the early twentieth century, Vasil Kanchov wrote Arvati had 325 people composed of 160 Christian Macedonians, 100 Muslim Albanians and 65 Romani.

 From the mid twentieth century onward, Arvati's population has consisted of Orthodox Macedonians and Sunni Muslim Albanians, with the latter forming a majority.